TZstatsADS/Fall2019-proj3-sec1-grp7/README.md

 + Project summary: In this project, we created a classification engine for facial emotion recognition.

 **Contribution statement**:
  	+ Rui trained Neural Network Model and GBM baseline model and implement feature selection and test function.
 	+ Luyue trained Xgboost, Support Vector Machine model and Linear Discriminant Analysis model, implement main function.

-	+ Dai, Tong td2602@columbia.edu
+	+ Tong contributed to data EDA, trained Support Vector Machine model

-	+ Daniel: trained Xgboost and as presentator
+	+ Daniel trained Xgboost as well and as presentator

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.